-Join me and some fabulous travel bloggers on a European Blog Carnival.
+Join me and some fabulous travel bloggers on a European Blog Carnival, I am starting of the tour with London.

 I am starting off the tour in London, when you have already explored the well known parts of the City why not try and find something a bit different.
 There are many places in London that are not as well known as the the bigger London icons.
-So here are 10 Alternative Things to do in London
+London is a big place and there is so much to do in London for kids including lots of free things to do in London with kids.
+You can also explore different areas of London such as Covent garden and Soho.
+You could aways visit London at Christmas and with kids of even go ice-skating in London.
+So here are 10 Alternative Things to do in London to get you started.

 - The Jack the Ripper museum is tucked away in an old town house in Cable street London.
 This fascinating museum recreates the scenes of the crimes from the murders in 1888